Aeurias/NadeshikoSlimeVR/README.md

 Due to how small these are, there is no option to connect an extension tracker, as that will only increase the overall size and cost of a whole tracker set.

-@Nadeshiko's Mini Slimes run on a [ESP32-C3 Supermini](https://www.aliexpress.com/item/1005005877531694.html) with an IMU IC of your choice that has the same module profile as the [BMI160](https://www.aliexpress.com/w/wholesale-GY%2525252dBMI160.html) or [Meia's BMI-270](https://store.kouno.xyz/products/bmi270-breakout-board)'s.
+@Nadeshiko's Mini Slimes run on a [ESP32-C3 Supermini](https://www.aliexpress.com/item/1005005877531694.html) with an IMU IC of your choice that has the same module profile as widely used SlimeVR IMU-module format like the [Mumo ICM-45686](https://shop.slimevr.dev/products/slimevr-mumo-breakout-module-v1-icm-45686-qmc6309)'s.
 They use the [TP4056 Unprotected lithium charger](https://www.aliexpress.com/item/1005005468881238.html) module for 3.7V LiPo batteries.

-- 2.6cm x 3.8cm PCB design - smol!
+- 2.6cm x 3.8cm PCB design.
 - Easy and very cheap to build.
 - No wires needed to be soldered.
 - Lightweight and smooth, clean case looks.